Mandan's Huettl excelling at the plate and behind it

 Has he ever.
 Huettl solidifies the Chiefs’ defense up the middle and is equally impressive at the plate, where he is one of the team’s top run producers.

 “I’ve always loved catching,” Kincaid said.
 “I just love putting on the gear and going behind the plate.
-I’s always been fun, ever since I was young.”
+It’s always been fun, ever since I was young.”

 Kincaid said he knew right away last season that Huettl was going to be an impact player early.
 He was a dual roster player as a 15-year-old, playing with the Mandan A’s and Chiefs.
 His gig with the A’s was short-lived.